Netra AEW&C: Workshare

 Various Indian private sector firms are involved in the programme.
-National Aerospace Laboratories (NAL) of Council of Scientific and Industrial Research (CSIR) contributed to the aerodynamic studies of the antenna array, and flight modelling of the entire AEW&CS platform.
+National Aerospace Laboratories (NAL) of Council of Scientific and Industrial Research (CSIR) contributed to the aerodynamic studies of the antenna array, and flight modelling of the entire AEW&C system platform.

 Further development

-Netra Mk 1A (EMB145)
+Netra Mk 1A (EMB-145I)

-As of 6 February 2024, sources reporting to various media and newspapers said that the Defence Acquisition Council of Ministry of Defence (MoD) will take up the acceptance of necessity for the six Mark-1A aircraft next week, which will entail mounting active electronically scanned array antenna-based radars, electronic and signal intelligence systems on Brazilian Embraer jets, at a cost of around ₹9000 crore.
-These six AEW&C aircraft will be based on Embraer-145 and have 240-degree radar coverage.
+As of 6 February 2024, sources reporting to various media and newspapers said that the Defence Acquisition Council of the Ministry of Defence will take up the acceptance of necessity for the six Mark-1A aircraft next week, which will entail mounting active electronically scanned array antenna-based radars, electronic and signal intelligence systems on Brazilian Embraer jets, at a cost of around ₹9000 crore.
+These six AEW&C aircraft will be based on Embraer EMB-145I and have 240° radar coverage.
 But there will be better software and more advanced technologies like new gallium nitride-based TR (transmit/receive) modules for the radars.
 This variant will also inherit some of the technologies from Mark 2.
 DRDO will purchase the aircraft from Embraer and all the modifications will be carried out by the Centre for Air Borne Systems in India.
 The Defence Acquisition Council is to clear the acquisition soon as of October 2024.

-Since the 145 ERJ platform is no longer manufactured, DRDO and IAF are scouting their availability in secondary markets, while Embraer has also offered Praetor 600 aircraft for the same role.
+Since the EMB-145I platform is no longer manufactured, DRDO and IAF are scouting their availability in secondary markets, while Embraer has also offered Praetor 600 aircraft for the same role.

-The Defence Acquisition Council finally cleared the acceptance of necessity (AoN) for the AEW&CS project on 20 March 2025.
-Reportedly, the Air Force plans to replace the existing Netra AEW&CS by upgraded variants.
+The Defence Acquisition Council finally cleared the acceptance of necessity (AoN) for the AEW&C project on 20 March 2025.
+Reportedly, the Air Force plans to replace the existing Netra AEW&C by upgraded variants.
 The Defence Acquisition Council is also expected to clear the procurement of the six aircraft from Embraer of Brazil in the last week of June 2025.
+The acquisition was approved during the meeting on 29 December 2025.
+The defence ministry will now release a request for proposal to purchase six Embraer jets.
+The radar, with a 270° coverage, will be equipped with a better electronic warfare suite and network-centric warfare capabilities.

+In August 2026, it was reported that Embraer had identified six airframes for the Mk1A, with a deal expected to be signed by the end of 2026.